ModUDuke/courses-conclusion-and-review/chapter5.md

 ---

-## Do We Have Problems with a Confounder?
+## Red Wine Study: Red Wine Study: Do We Have Problems with a Confounder?

 ```yaml
 type: PureMultipleChoiceExercise